 TOPEKA, Kan.
-(AP) — The Kansas Supreme Court on Friday refused to dismiss three lawsuits that challenge new Republican-drawn congressional redistricting maps.
+(AP) — Attorney General Derek Schmidt’s office has asked the Kansas Supreme Court to dismiss two lawsuits that challenge new Republican-drawn congressional redistricting maps.

-Two of the lawsuits were filed in Wyandotte County District Court in the Kansas City area, on behalf of aggrieved voters.
-They raise concerns that the new maps would cost U.S. Rep. Sharice Davids, the state’s only Democrat in Congress, some of the territory in her Kansas City-area district that she carries by wide margins in elections.
+Democrats, a civil rights group and a national elections watchdog filed two lawsuits Monday against Kansas officials over the new maps, which would cost U.S. Rep. Sharice Davids, the state’s only Democrat in Congress, some of the territory in her Kansas City-area district that she carries by wide margins in elections.